claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/6-appendix.md

 -   How would you alert the government product owner if the team encounters tasks that require more work than originally anticipated that can't be completed in the current sprint?

--   Tell me about your experience with Agile or other iterative development styles.
-How does practicing Agile affect the technical choices you make?
+-   Tell me about your experience with agile or other iterative development styles.
+How does practicing agile affect the technical choices you make?

 Based on the answers, also dig in on anything that is pertinent on a given project, or that seems odd in a given proposal, for example: